guardrails-ai/valid_python_validator/README.md

 ## Description

 ### Intended Use
-This validator checks if a string is valid Python syntax by trying to parse the string into an abstract syntax tree.
-Note that this validator doesn’t check for things such as correct argument names, etc.
+This validator checks whether a string adheres to valid Python syntax by attempting to parse it into an abstract syntax tree.
+Please note that it does not examine semantic elements such as correct argument names, type correctness, etc.

 ### Requirements